Jsakkos/mkv-episode-matcher/docs/quickstart.md

 Get started with MKV Episode Matcher quickly and efficiently.

-## 🚀 Launch the Web UI
+## 🚀 Launch the Application

+### Option 1: Windows Executable (Recommended)
-The easiest way to get started is with the Web UI:
+The easiest way to run the application on Windows is using the standalone executable.

+1. Download `mkv-match.exe` from **[GitHub Releases](https://github.com/Jsakkos/mkv-episode-matcher/releases)**.
+2. Double-click `mkv-match.exe`.
+3. The Web UI will open automatically in your browser.

+> [!NOTE]
+> First run takes **~5-10 seconds** to load the speech recognition model.
+You will see a "System Loading" indicator.

+### Option 2: Python / Command Line
+If you installed via pip or are running from source:

 ```bash
 # Launch the web interface (opens http://localhost:8001)